Abused Chinese Immigrant Wins Motion To Reopen And Overcomes In Absentia Deportation

 Aware of their options, the family agreed to follow Carlos’ advice.

-Many immigrants get confused by the difference between a motion to reopen and a motion to reconsider.
+Many immigrants at immigration court get confused by the difference between a motion to reopen and a motion to reconsider.

 Here’s a brief explanation.